Key takeaways:

 ~ Taurine helps mitochondrial energy production, acts as an antioxidant, balances calcium in cells, interacts with bile acids, and is neuroprotective.

 ~ Your cells can synthesize some taurine, but you also need to get taurine from food.
-Supplemental taurine may be helpful in aging for some people.
+Taurine levels decrease in aging, and supplemental taurine may help prevent the diseases associated with aging (e.g. heart disease, osteoporosis, high blood pressure, mitochondrial dysfunction).

 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
 Consider joining today.

 Taurine is a sulfur-containing amino acid found throughout the body.
-The liver can make a small amount of taurine by metabolizing cysteine.
-However, humans get most of their taurine from foods such as beef, shellfish, and poultry dark meat.[ref]
+While the liver can make some taurine from cysteine, most of the taurine in the body comes from foods like beef, shellfish, and dark poultry meat.[ref]

 Taurine is used in many ways throughout the body.
 It supports nerve growth, muscle function, and bile acid production, and it is important for brain function.
 It is also involved in a number of cellular processes, including regulating minerals and helping with healthy vision.[ref][ref]

-Rabbit trail: The name taurine comes from the Latin word, taurus, meaning bull, because the amino acid was first isolated from bulls.
+Quick fact: The name taurine comes from the Latin word taurus, meaning bull, because the amino acid was first isolated from bulls.

 Taurine Synthesis Pathways:

-Taurine is synthesized in cells through the conversion of cysteine.
+Taurine is synthesized in cells through the conversion of cysteine in a multistep process.
 First, cysteine is oxidized to cysteine sulfinic acid.
 This reaction is catalyzed by the enzyme cysteine dioxygenase (CDO gene).
 Next, cysteine sulfinic acid (or cysteine sulfinate) is decarboxylated by cysteine sulfinic acid decarboxylase (CSD gene) to form hypotaurine.
 Finally, hypotaurine is enzymatically oxidized to taurine by hypotaurine dehydrogenase.[ref]

 Cysteine is a semi-essential amino acid that is used throughout the body for a variety of purposes.
 You get cysteine from eating foods that contain protein (meat, dairy, eggs, lentils, seeds, whole grains).
 It can also be synthesized in cells from serine and homocysteine.[ref]